PipHoward/data-sharing-soe/_episodes/intro.md

 > - Why might we want to share data?
 {: .challenge}

-> ## What could the data be used for?
-> * **Reproducibility**: ensuring your data are consistent with the reported results.
-> * **Reanalysis/Meta-analysis**: answering different questions to the ones already asked; answering the same question analysed in a different way; contributing to a wider understanding through integration with other similar data.
-> * **Common example**: acting as a reference point to facilitate discussion and shared understandings; contributing to a body of observed facts that theories must account for.
-> * **Teaching**: allowing learners to perform analysis on real data.
-> * **Personal backup**: preserving access across computers and institutions.
-{: .checklist}

 > ## Discussion `10 min`
 > Which of the reasons above are relevant to your research?
 >